-Instituted by franchisee Jonathan Chan, what the nutriotional kiosks do are provide clear and concise info on all of the nutritional info on the McDonald’s menu as well as allow customers to plan out their meal.
-As QSRweb write:
+Instituted by franchisee Jonathan Chan, what the nutritional kiosks do are provide clear and concise info on all of the nutritional info on the McDonald's menu as well as allow customers to plan out their meal.
+As QSRweb writes:

 The Richardson McDonald's kiosk is located in the restaurant's lobby and allows customers to review the entire menu and nutritional information such as calories, fat, sodium and carbohydrates.
 It includes a 42-inch LCD touchscreen that makes it easier for consumers to pick and choose meal combinations.

 The kiosk includes a "Build Your Meal" tool that helps customers see the total nutritional breakdown of their selections.
 They're guided through four steps to choose an entrée, snacks or sides, beverages and dessert.

 It's a really fascinating innovation.
 You'll only find it in this one McDonald's in Texas, but I believe it will be the future.
 Franchisees will find that transparency with nutritional info will not only intrigue customers, but it will pay off.